Listening Time — 32:00

 Download the podcast on iTunes or listen below:

 Stephania Bell, PT, is an injury analyst and senior writer for ESPN.
-Prior to joining ESPN, she worked for Kaiser Permanente in San Jose, California, and taught in the Kaiser Permanente Northern California Orthopaedic Manual Physical Therapy Fellowship.
-She has also held teaching positions at Samuel Merritt University and the University of Kansas, and has lectured nationally on various physical therapy topics.
+Prior to joining ESPN, she worked for Kaiser Permanente in San Jose, California.
+She taught in the Kaiser Permanente Northern California Orthopaedic Manual Physical Therapy Fellowship.
+She has also held teaching positions at Samuel Merritt University and the University of Kansas, and has lectured nationally on physical therapy topics.
 She is a recipient of several honors and awards, including the 2015 American Academy of Orthopaedic Surgeons' Media Orthopaedic Reporting Excellence Award, the 2015 Newswomen's Club of New York Award for Specialized Reporting in Sports, and the AAOMPT John McM.
 Mennel Service award.